 Given the wide variety of methodologies employed by the various studies, the assumptions made in each are also disparate and not easily comparable.
 While the literature in the sector continues to grow, there are some key differences in assumptions, which are outlined below.

-Measuring costs: Although many government departments and agencies across the world have been collecting, creating and releasing a certain amount of open data for decades, there has not yet been a concerted effort to measure the cost of such activities, including the short run marginal cost (incremental cost) of making government data publicly available.
+Measuring costs: Although many government departments and agencies across the world have been collecting, creating and releasing a certain amount of open data for decades, there has not yet been a concerted effort to measure the cost of such activities, including the short-run marginal cost (incremental cost) of making government data publicly available.

 As many of the methodologies of quantifying the economic value to open government data need to ascertain the cost of making the data available, assumptions on how much governments spend vary.